mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 Solution:
-- carrying value?
+- Carrying value?
 35 million euros
-- recoverable amount?
+- Recoverable amount?
   - FV - selling costs = 28 - 1.5 = 26.5 million euros
   - Value-in-use = 33 million euros
 - 2 million euros (35 - 33) is the impairment loss
-  - the carrying value is reduced to 33 million euros (asset reduction)
+- The carrying value is reduced to 33 million euros (asset reduction)
   - 2 million euros is recognized as a loss in the income statement, which reduces net income and equity
-    - "Other Income Expenses" in "Operating profit".
+    - "Other Income Expenses" in "Operating profit."
 ---
 Example (Under US GAAP)

 Solution:
 US GAAP is a bit more tricky.
-The impairment loss is recognized if the carrying value is higher than the undiscounted expected future cash flows.
+The impairment loss is recognized if the carrying value exceeds the undiscounted expected future cash flows.

-If that is the case, the impairment loss is the difference between the carrying value and the fair value of the asset.
+If that is the case, the impairment loss is the difference between the asset's carrying value and the fair value.

 - carrying value: 35 million euros
 - undiscounted cash flows: 35.5 million euros